Housing and Property

 Yes.
 These rules form part of the lease.
 The landlord must give tenants a copy of these rules before the lease is signed.
 These rules often cover things such as the peaceful enjoyment and maintenance of individual units and common areas.

-These rules can say, for example, that tenants can’t keep pets in in their units.
+These rules can say, for example, that tenants can’t keep pets in their units.
 (See our article Pets in Rental Housing.)

 Must the landlord give the tenant a copy of the lease?